Skip to main content

 Before you start taking recurring payments

-You need to understand your service’s responsibilities and enable recurring payments with your payment service provider (PSP) before you can take recurring payments.
+You need to understand your service’s responsibilities and turn on recurring payments with your payment service provider (PSP) before you can take recurring payments.

 1. Understand what your service is responsible for